In this article

 Interested in joining?
 Sign up here.

-What are accounts payable controls?
+What are internal controls for accounts payable?

-Types of AP controls
+Types of internal controls for accounts payable

-Your Obligation to Pay
+Your obligation to pay

 Controls in this category ensure that payments are legitimate and authorized before processing.
 These controls help verify that the obligation to pay is real, matches the company’s records, and is properly approved.